3 Best skateboard for beginners adults in 2021 (You’re not too old to skate)

 TOP Skateboard models for adults beginners

-- Enjoi White Panda – Best for doing tricks in skatepark or street.
+- Enjoi skateboard complete (any size) – Best for doing tricks in skatepark or street.
 (View on Amazon.com)

 - Landyachtz Dinghy – Cruiser skateboard.
 Best for commutes, getting from A to B (View on Amazon.com)